We are not certified professionals. This post contains affiliate links. For more information please read our Disclaimer.

 In a previous Money Crush post, “The AOC Budget and Our Daily Living Expenses” I wrote about building our budget for our new life on the road and very importantly, tracking all of our daily living expenses.
-To summarize, our budget includes the fixed recurring expenses we have committed to, such as our Traveling Mailbox and our little storage unit back in Seattle.
-Our new AOC budget also includes variable location-dependent items such as food, transportation, and fun activities.
+Our current budget is really a set of Money Jobs that includes the fixed recurring expenses we have committed to, such as our Traveling Mailbox and our little storage unit back in Seattle and it also includes variable location-dependent items such as food, transportation, and fun activities.

-I set the dollar amounts for our original 2019 budget while we were still in Seattle.
+I set the dollar amounts for our original 2019 budget using Money Jobs instead of standard expense categories while we were still in Seattle.
 It’s hard to set a realistic budget for a future while you are still living in a very different lifestyle, but at least we have a good first budget to work with and improve upon.
-In building this budget I realized how many expenses fit our previous life in Seattle that are completely irrelevant for our new nomadic life.
-And vice versa, since we also have some “one-time expenses” for things we choose to buy for our new life on the road such as different luggage more suitable for full-time travel, new walking shoes, and a camera.
+In building this nomadic budget I realized how many expenses fit our previous life in Seattle that are completely irrelevant for our new nomadic life.
+And vice versa, since we also have some one-time expenses for things we chose to buy for our new life on the road such as different luggage more suitable for full-time travel, new walking shoes, and a camera.
 These are all things we hope not to replace very often.

 What Are Other Travelers Doing?

 There are a few nomad bloggers we follow who talk a lot about budgeting, including Mr & Mrs Nomad Numbers.
 They do a really good job of describing which expenses they include or exclude in their travel budget, which gives clarity and context to the budget story they are telling.
 I really appreciated the big picture they presented for their 2018 budget and think that’s helpful for us for comparison.
 Check out Mr & Mrs Nomad Numbers’ 2018 Year End Spending Report for more detail on their budget.